Updated March 6, 2023

 WebSocket vs WebRTC are both projects that enable communication capabilities.
 These are two different ways to communicate with the server.
-WebSocket is a two-direction communication between the server and the client which implies that both parties can communicate and exchange data at the same time.
+WebSocket is a two-direction communication between the server and the client, which implies that both parties can communicate and exchange data simultaneously.
 With Web Real-Time Communication or WebRTC, modern web-applications can easily stream audio and video content to millions of viewers.

-Head To Head Comparison Between WebSockets vs WebRTC(Infographics)
+Head To Head Comparison Between WebSockets and WebRTC(Infographics)

 Below is the top 7 difference between WebSockets vs WebRTC

-- The focus of WebSockets is rich web applications whereas that of WebRTC is quick and easy peer-to-peer connections.
+- WebSockets’ focus is on rich web applications, whereas that of WebRTC is quick and easy peer-to-peer connections.